-- Privileged sentences of a logical system theorems - In an axiomatic system we choose a small set of privileged sentences that we call axioms.
+- Privileged sentences of a logical system: theorems - In an axiomatic system we choose a small set of privileged sentences that we call axioms. - Euclidean geometry - Newtonian mechanics

-Euclidean geometry Newtonian mechanics
+The theorems of a formal system are the statements that are provable from the axioms.

-- Axioms be obvious and uncontroversial. - The theorems of a formal system are the statements that are provable from the axioms. - We identify any formal system with its theorems. - In propositional logic, the theorems are also called tautologies.
+- PL has no axioms, but lots of theorems anyway.
+We call them logical truths. - We identify any formal system with its theorems.
+"Demarcate the totality of logical truths, in whatever terms, and you have in those terms specified the logic" (Quine, Philosophy of Logic, p 80.) - In propositional logic, the theorems are also called tautologies.